Leukemia: Types, Symptoms, Diagnosis & Treatment

 Clinical Sources: NCCN, ASCO, ACS, ESMO, CSCO, CACA, ChiCTR.

-Medical Note: Leukemia includes different disease types with different treatment pathways.
+Medical Note: includes different disease types with different treatment pathways.
 Final treatment decisions require hematology review.